-A free FAFSA application must be completed each year and it serves the entire academic year (Fall, Spring, and Summer terms).
+The FAFSA or NJ Alternative application must be completed each year and it serves the entire academic year (Fall, Spring, and Summer terms).
 The FAFSA becomes available each October for the following Fall and will remain available through the following Summer.
-We recommend that you complete your FAFSA as soon as soon as possible.
+We recommend that you complete your FAFSA or NJ Alternative application as soon as possible.

-If you previously received a Tuition Aid Grant (TAG) you will need to complete your FAFSA by April 15 to be considered for the grant in the next academic year.
+If you previously received state aid you will need to complete your FAFSA by April 15 to be considered for any state aid in the next academic year.
 For more information on state grants, please visit the website for the State of New Jersey Higher Education Student Assistance Authority (HESAA) at www.hesaa.org.